SAITEJAKOLA/RandomAPI/README.md

 RandomIdeas API is a simple API built using Express.js and MongoDB for managing random ideas.

+The web app is up and running on render, Please visit https://randomapi-awvk.onrender.com/

 ## Installation

 1. Clone the repository: